 What are Checklists?

-Checklists are onboarding contents containing a list of guides organizedly.
+Checklists are onboarding contents containing a list of organized guides.
 They are placed on web applications’ dashboards to assist and support end-users.

-If the end-user reaches a goal, conditioned by a guide s/he follows through, the guide on the checklist gets checked and wins a thick.
+If the end-user reaches a goal, conditioned by a guide s/he follows through, the guide on the checklist gets completed and wins a thick.

 What do checklists look like?

-Important: If you can't see your own checklist there, try closing any active Ad Blocker.
+Important: If you can't see your own checklist there, try disabling any Ad Blocker.